 If you are a teacher, student, parent, or administrator, you should be following education blogs.
 Why?
 Simply because blogs are an ever-increasing way to spark ideas, creativity, and innovation.
 The following list is a compilation of blogs for those interested in education.

 Written by parents, administrators, businessmen, teachers, and administrators, these blogs stand out with their unique style and excellent content.

 Take a look at the 51 options below.
 And if you count the blog you’re on, that makes 52.

 Cathy Nelson’s blog is for educators and library media specialists who are interested in technology integration in the classroom.
 She offers help, resources, and ideas from her own personal experience.
 She won the EduBlog award in 2007 and 2008.

 Cool Cat is a local teacher, author, and non-profit initiator, dedicated to inspiring fellow teachers with innovative and fresh ideas for reaching students in the classroom.
 Be sure to check out The Captivating Teacher Manifesto.

 A blog centered on school administration issues.
 In addition to personal anecdotes, tips, and education philosophy, he writes various articles for other websites that you can find on his site.
-Examples of his work include The Connection Between Teachers and Smartphones, and how Social Media Connects Educators.

 A blog dedicated to educators who want a one-stop shop for all the best education blogs and resources on the Web.
 They arrange posts by categories, so teachers looking for ideas in a certain subject can find content quickly and easily.